 Based on the available information, it seems that one of the most significant benefits of Paya is the number of different ways they allow you to accept payments.
-Using the Paya payments platform, you can accept in-person payments, mobile payments (connecting to readers with swipe, dip, and contactless capabilities), and online payments.
+With Paya, you can accept in-person payments, mobile payments (connecting to readers with swipe, dip, and contactless capabilities), and online payments.
 Additionally, in terms of online payments, you can choose to utilize the Paya virtual terminal, create a customized payment page, or connect to an ecommerce platform.

 With all of these payment acceptance methods, Paya can appeal to businesses of all shapes and sizes, giving them the ability to choose the payment solution that works best for their organization.
 Moreover, on top of these standard payment options, Paya also offers invoicing and recurring billing capabilities, as well as additional tools to help facilitate payment processes—such as their account updater, accounting integration options, and ACH payment connections.

 Another top benefit of Paya is their API suite and the flexibility it offers for businesses to customize their payment solution.
 Within their suite, Paya offers four API options, allowing you to edit and adapt different parts of the payment process for what works best for you.
 On the whole, you (or a developer) can use the Paya APIs to customize specific payment features (EMV, recurring payments, ACH), ecommerce solutions, and software plugins, as well as gift card and loyalty solutions.
 Moreover, all of Paya’s API tools offer integrated tokenization and are PA-DSS certified.
 Plus, the developer portal is easily accessible from Paya’s website.

 With these advantages in mind, let’s take a look at the most notable drawbacks of the Paya payments platform.
 Here are two points to consider: